LaqVillon/Dissertation-branch-predictor/README.md

 ## In order to run experiments:

-  - In terminal make the apropriate compilation:
+  - In linux terminal (ubuntu) make the apropriate compilation:
     ```
     $ sh compiler.sh
     ```